Androstenol: Biological activity

 Androstenol, similarly to the related endogenous steroids 3α-androstanediol and androsterone, has been found to act as a potent positive allosteric modulator of the GABA_{A}.
 It has been proposed that this action may mediate the pheromone effects of androstenol.
 Moreover, as androstadienol, androstadienone, and androstenone are all converted into androstenol, it could mediate their pheromone effects as well.
 In animals, androstenol has been found to produce anxiolytic-like, antidepressant-like, and anticonvulsant effects.
 Androstenol has also been found to modify the behavioral and social responses of humans.
 In addition, androstenol has been found to decrease luteinizing hormone (LH) pulse frequency during the follicular phase of the human menstrual cycle.
 In accordance, it has been proposed that androstenol may be involved in the menstrual synchrony of women.

 In contrast to androstenol (3α-androstenol), its 3β-epimer, 3β-androstenol, does not potentiate the GABA_{A} receptor, even at high concentrations.
 This is in accordance with other 3β-hydroxy steroids, including isopregnanolone, epipregnanolone, 3β-dihydroprogesterone, and 3β-androstanediol, which similarly do not act as such, in contrast to their 3α-hydroxy variants.

-Androstenol, along with several isomers of androstanol, is an antagonist of the constitutive androstane receptor (CAR).
+Androstenol is an antagonist of the constitutive androstane receptor (CAR).
 Androstenol has minimal or no androgenic activity.